smgitner/dropzone-image-uploader/readme.txt

-Here’s a polished description you can use for your plugin on GitHub:

 Dropzone Uploader for WordPress

 A WordPress plugin that integrates Dropzone.js to enable drag-and-drop image uploads with a modern interface.
 This plugin allows users to upload multiple images to a single post, with the ability to define an assignment slug and category.
 Designed for seamless post creation and multimedia management.